Chirton

 Chirton is a Town in the county of Wiltshire.

-There are great places to visit near Chirton including some great historic monuments, ancient sites, historic buildings, country parks, lakes and villages.
+There are great places to visit near Chirton including some great historic monuments, ancient sites, historic buildings, country parks, lakes, parks and villages.

-There are a number of ancient sites near Chirton including Avebury, West Kennet Long Barrow, The Sanctuary, and Silbury Hill.
+The area around Chirton features a number of interesting ancient sites including Avebury, West Kennet Long Barrow, The Sanctuary, Silbury Hill, and Barbury Castle.

 Places near Chirton feature a number of interesting lakes including Coate Water.